k3jph/k3jph.github.io/honors/kingdom-of-hawaii.md

 expressions for over a century.

 After decades of dormancy, the Royal Order was revived in 2020 by H.R.H.
-Princess Owana Kaʻōhelelani, the senior heir to the House of Keoua Nui.
-This revival represents more than just a reinstatement of a historical order; it is a powerful statement of cultural resilience and a broader effort to reclaim and honor the Hawaiian people’s rich heritage and historical sovereignty.
+Princess Owana Ka'ōhelelani, the senior heir to the House of Keoua Nui.
+This revival represents more than just a reinstatement of a historical order; it is a powerful statement of cultural resilience and a broader effort to reclaim and honor the Hawaiian people's rich heritage and historical sovereignty.
 The reinstatement of the Order serves as a symbolic act of resistance against the erasure of Native Hawaiian identity and reaffirms the enduring significance of the Hawaiian monarchy's legacy in contemporary times.